A conference in honor of Thibault Damour

 He is a theoretical physicist specializing in general relativity and string theory.
 He is known worldwide for his innovative work on black holes, gravitational waves, and quantum cosmology.
 Throughout his career, he has received numerous international awards, such as the prestigious Einstein Medal and the CNRS Gold Medal, and more recently (in 2021) the Galileo Galilei Medal, the ICTP Dirac medal, and the Balzan Prize.

 - Sebastiano Bernuzzi, University of Jena

 - Alessandra Buonanno, AEI, MPI, Potsdam

 - Stanley Deser, Brandeis University

 - Marc Henneaux, Collège de France & ULB Bruxelles

-- Bala Iyer, ICTS, Tata institute, Bangalore
+- Bala Iyer, ICTS, TIFR, Bangalore

 - Piotr Jaranowski, University of Białystok